PeterVranken/DEVKIT-MPC5748G/samples/CAN/comFramework/codeGenerator/doc/readMe.md

 ## Installation ##

-The code generator is a Java 7 application.
+The code generator is a Java 8 application.
 The installation is as simple as unpacking an archive and setting an environment variable.
 It is described in detail in the file [installation.txt](<https://svn.code.sf.net/p/comframe/code/codeGenerator/trunk/doc/installation.txt>).

 ## What's new ##

+### Release 1.10.6 ###

+Bug fix: Bad lookup code had let the code generator mix up 11 and 29 Bit CAN IDs if they would have the same numeric values.
+Parser aborted with error message.

+Bug fix: A specific syntax error in the DBC could make the code generator abort with null pointer exception rather than with proper error message.
+The problem appeared if an attribute value was specified for the wrong type of object, e.g. if an attribute was set for a signal although it had been defined before as message related attribute.
+Such a wrong DBC file had been produced by the Kvaser Database Editor (Version 3.13.317, Sep 9, 2020) after editing some attribute values.
+Now the application simply rejects the DBC file with precise hint what's wrong with the file.

 ### Release 1.10.4 ###

 The code generator has been migrated to the recently issued revisions of